 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

-- Storing: keep it covered, preferably wrapped in plastic to ensure it stays moist.
+- Storing: keep it covered, preferably wrapped in plastic to keep it moist.
 It doesn't need to be refrigerated.
 This cake freezes wonderfully too.
 Do it before you glaze it if you can.

 Related recipes you might like: